awongh/bakso-pdf/README.md

 ### Auth

-`bakso-doc` authorizes requests with [JWT tokens](https://www.npmjs.com/package/jsonwebtoken).
+In the interest of keeping server auth simple and easy to setup, `bakso-doc` authorizes requests with [JWT tokens](https://www.npmjs.com/package/jsonwebtoken).
 The default is to generate a [long-lived token](https://github.com/awongh/bakso-doc/blob/main/src/token.js#L6) for use on the requesting server.

 Optionally, the secret can be shared across services and used to both sign and verify the tokens.